tetlowgm/pam_http/README.md

 `%%` | A literal `%`.
 `%h` | The current hostname of the host making the outbound call.
 `%s` | The PAM service.
 Example: `ssh`
 `%u` | The username of the user the PAM stack is executing on behalf of.
-Note, this user must exist in the password file (rather, `getpwname` must succeed).
+Note, this user must exist in the password file (rather, `getpwnam` must succeed).

 ## Build
 The build should work correctly on OpenPAM and Linux-PAM stacks.
 More testing has occurred on FreeBSD with OpenPAM.